isomerpages/stb-hlb/_application-guidelines/renew-hotel-licence.md

 The Hotel licence to operate a hotel will expire on 31 December every year, regardless of the date of licence issuance.
 A Certificate of Registration and Hotel-Keeper's licence are required under the Hotels Act to operate a hotel.

 Applications for the renewal of the Certificate of Registration and Hotel-Keeper's licence can only be made in the last quarter of the calendar year.
-Licensees will be notified by post and email on the renewal application process and requirements.
+Licensees will be notified by email on the renewal application process and requirements.

 Note:
 * Your hotel must have a valid Grant of Written Permission / Temporary Permission ("URA Permission"), which expires no earlier than 1 January of the following year.